Regions and availability zones¶

 Availability zones networking¶

-While the network fabric is built to have no dependencies between availability zones so as to ensure the continued operation in case of a zone malfunctioning, particularly the internet access will require a proper design in order to guarantee functionality.
+While the network fabric have no dependencies between availability zones to ensure the continued operation in case of a zone malfunctioning, particularly the internet access will require careful design to guarantee functionality.

 In Binero cloud, the floating and directly attached IP addresses, the public IP space that provides your infrastructure access to the internet, are local to a single availability zone.

-While assigning a floating IP to an instance located in a different AZ would work, in case of a complete outage of the first AZ (that hosts the IP) the access to both zones would be disrupted (since your traffic would still need to traverse the first zone).
+While assigning a floating IP to an instance located in a different AZ would work, in case of a complete outage of the first AZ (that hosts the floating IP) you would see traffic disruption to both zones since your traffic would still need to traverse the first zone.

-The solution to this is to assign a floating IP in both zones (which should only be linked to resources that are located in the same zone) and have a DNS record that could be re-pointed or to use a global load balancer (see below) to send the request to a zone that is currently working.
+The solution to this is to assign floating IP addresses in both zones, which should only use resources located in the same zone, and have a DNS record that could be re-pointed or using a global load balancer to send the request to a zone that is currently working.

 More on this in the router segment in this documentation.